Loading figure…

 Read twice and referred to the Committee on Armed Services.

-Why: Sponsoring a mental health care act aligns with the commitment to expanding healthcare accessibility, even though it focuses on a specific population rather than a broader Medicare for All approach.
+Why: Sponsoring a bill aimed at improving mental health care aligns with the broader support for a larger government role in health coverage, even though it focuses on a specific aspect of healthcare.

 View source →May 9, 2024 · Congress.gov